 In 2022, the Science and Infrastructure Board of the HBP initiated an open and community-driven process that led to this position paper.
-A first draft was published on Zenodo in March 2022.
+A first version was published on Zenodo in March 2022.
 While the composition of collaborations in the HBP is broad, the input of the larger community beyond the HBP was crucial.
-Input from new authors led to a 2nd and 3rd version published in June and November 2022, respectively, and now a published 4th version with 98 authors.
+Input from new authors led to 5 versions published in regular intervals and promoted for further comment on Zenodo.
+In the process the number of authors grew to 106.
+In April 2024 the final paper was published in the open-access journal Imaging Neuroscience (DOI: 10.1162/ imag_a_00137)

 By discussing views with the research community at large, this paper identifies points of convergence and common goals, and provides a scientific framework for current and future developments in digital brain research.
 With this collaborative approach we also outline an integration of reflection, dialogues and societal engagement on ethical and societal opportunities and challenges as part of future neuroscience research.
-We are convinced that digital brain research will continue to help drive progress in the transformation of brain models for A.I., including machine learning and deep learning, and for neuroscientific research at large.
+We are convinced that digital brain research will continue to help drive progress in the transformation of brain models for Artificial Intelligence, including machine learning and deep learning, and for neuroscientific research at large.
 With the paper we also aim to inform and engage stakeholders, funding organizations and research institutions regarding these developments.